enguy-hub/BayDetect/README.md

 ------------------------------------------------------------------------------------------------------------------------
 ## **Important notes**

+*At the moment BayDetect is only supported for Linux and Windows OS.
+If you using it on a MAC, please beware of potential MAC-related errors/problems.*

 There are two ways to use BayDetect:
 - Via a Graphical User Interface (GUI) with was built using `tkinter` library from Python
 - Via the command line, for which users can give BayDetect instructions using the built-in